lucidprogrammer/nginx/README.md

 "websockets": "yes",
 //if you don't provide the following entry, all connections are allowed by default, otherwise only the ip`s in the list are allowed.
 "allow": "127.0.0.1, 200.200.200.200"
+// if you want to provide a basic auth to a proxy "authentication": "/etc/nginx/.htpasswd"
+//so while running the container, you may do as follows docker run -d -v "$(pwd)"/.htpasswd:/etc/nginx/.htpasswd -v "$(pwd)"/proxies.json:/etc/nginx/conf.d/proxies/proxies.json  lucidprogrammer/nginx
 ```
 #### Override nginx location params